-You can opt out of your data being used for profiling and wealth screening techniques by contacting [email protected].
+You can opt out of your data being used in this way by contacting our Supporter Care team on 0203 422 5549 or emailing [email protected].

 Who do we disclose this information to?

-Peace Direct may disclose your personal information in the following circumstances:
+Peace Direct is the Data Controller at all times and may disclose your personal information in the following circumstances:

-- To suppliers or service providers only to provide the products or services you’ve requested from our site(s) where, for example, we use a separate company to deliver goods to you.
+To suppliers or service providers only to provide the products or services you’ve requested from us where we do not do this ourselves.
+These may include delivery companies or donation processing services.

 Rest assured, we will never share, sell or swap your details with any third parties for the purposes of their own marketing or the monetising of your data.